 For example: 00011010111100110001

-In this vector every bit correspond to a particular vector and 0 implies that, that particular block is free and 1 implies that the block is already occupied.
+In this vector every bit correspond to a particular block and 0 implies that, that particular block is free and 1 implies that the block is already occupied.
 A bit table has the advantage that it is relatively easy to find one or a contiguous group of free blocks.
 Thus, a bit table works well with any of the file allocation methods.
 Another advantage is that it is as small as possible.

 - Free Block List : In this method, each block is assigned a number sequentially and the list of the numbers of all free blocks is maintained in a reserved block of the disk.